code-y/redux-fluent/gitbook/basics/action.md

 # Action

-A redux-fluent action is a flux standard action by design.
-We wanted to adopt a clear design pattern, that's it.
+A redux-fluent action creator outputs FSA actions to help facilitate interoperability with other systems:
 Please, refer to the [FSA documentation](https://github.com/redux-utilities/flux-standard-action) to understand why a Flux Standard Action _"is Useful, Simple and Human Friendly!"_

 ```typescript